linaGirl/ee-resource-pool/README.md

 	} );

-	// the pool can request more resources pool.on( "resourceRequest", function( callback ){
+	// the pool can request more resources, but if you don't need
+	// special resources you dont listen for the event and the pool
+	// will create its own resource representation
+	// -> this is entirely optional
+	pool.on( "resourceRequest", function( callback ){
 		callback( new Connection() );
 	} );